wp-plugins/responsive-column-widgets/readme.txt

 * **omit** - the numbers of the widget order of the items to omit, separated by commas. e.g. **3, 5** would skip the third and fifth registered widgets.
 * **showonly** - the numbers of the widget order of the items to show, separated by commas. e.g. **2, 7** would only show the second and seventh registered widgets.
 Other items will be skipped.
 * **label** - the label name of the widget box.
 Default: Responsive Column Widgets.
 * **colspans** - the column spans.
+This determines how wide the specified widget item is.

 `Format: widget index - column span, widget index - column span, widget index - column span, ...`

-The following parameter value of *colspans* will result on the first widget with 3 column space and the fourth widget with two column space and the seventh takes four column space.
+The following parameter value of *colspans* will set the first widget with 3 column space and the fourth widget with two column space and the seventh takes four column space.
 Unspecified widget items will have one column span.

 `1-3, 4-2, 7-4`

 To set them by screen max-width, like the *columns* parameter, use the colon(:) character after the width in pixel, and use the pipe (|) character to delimit each set of column spans.
 If the pixel is omitted, it is considered no limit.
-These widths need to correspond to the value passed to the *columns* parameter.
+These widths need to correspond to the value passed to the *columns* parameter. e.g.

-e.g. `1-3, 4-2, 7-4 | 600: 1-2, 3-2, 7-3 | 480: 1-2`
+`1-3, 4-2, 7-4 | 600: 1-2, 3-2, 7-3 | 480: 1-2`

+If the column span exceeds the set number of max column, the column span will follow the max column.
+Note that the widget index of omitted widgets will not be considered(counted) in the widget index of this parameter.

 = Video Tutorials =
 http://en.michaeluno.jp/responsive-column-widgets/tutorials/